aaronlifton/fastcrawl/README.md

 - Cross-shard discoveries are routed through bounded mpsc channels, so enqueue contention happens on a single consumer instead of every worker.
 - Pass `--partition wiki-prefix` (default: `hash`) to keep Wikipedia articles with similar prefixes on the same shard.
+- Use `--partition-buckets <n>` (default `0`, meaning shard count) to control how many alphabetical buckets feed into the shards, and `--partition-namespace` to keep namespaces like `Talk:` or `Help:` on stable shards.
+- Tune `--remote-batch-size <n>` (default 8) to control how many cross-shard links get buffered before the router sends them; higher values reduce channel wakeups at the cost of slightly delayed enqueues on the destination shard.

 ## Customizing Crawls